2017 Annual Report

-In 2016, BTEC marks nine years of working to create a brighter future for North Carolina.
-This report highlights accomplishments in our three main program areas: academics, professional development, and contract services.
-See how each contributes to the success of the state’s citizens, businesses, and economy.
+In 2017, BTEC marks 10 years of progress creating a brighter future for North Carolina.
+See how the past year’s accomplishments in academic and professional development programs, along with contract services, contribute to the success of the state’s citizens, businesses, and economy.

 BTEC offers programs at the undergraduate, post-baccalaureate, and graduate levels for students with a variety of backgrounds including engineering, the life sciences, and chemistry.
 Undergraduates can earn a minor or certificate in biomanufacturing, and non-degree students can obtain a post-baccalaureate certificate.
 At the graduate level, BTEC offers two Professional Science Master’s degrees, a graduate minor, and two graduate certificates.

 BTEC expands the expertise of biotechnology and biomanufacturing professionals and supports the industry through its professional development programs.
-The center offers open enrollment short courses and a certificate program, courses that are customized for organizations, seminars, and other events.
+The center offers open enrollment short courses and a certi cate program, courses that are customized for organizations, seminars, and other events.

 Training participants by job function

 BTEC also provided training for the 10th cohort of U.S. Food and Drug Administration personnel.
 Each year, an average of 15 FDA eld staff complete a series of four courses in this training program, which was developed speci cally for the FDA and has been provided under contract since 2007.